ucdavis-bioinformatics-training/2020-mRNA_Seq_Workshop/data_reduction/preproc_htstream.md

   * Remove reads that are not of primary interest (contamination).
   * Remove too short reads.

-Preprocessing also produces a number of statistics that are technical in nature that should be used to evaluate “experimental consistency”.
+Preprocessing also produces a number of statistics about the samples.
+These can be used to evaluate sample-to-sample consistency.

 ### Preprocessing Statistics as QA/QC.